Fletcher13/secrets/README.md

 - An error will be returned if `dirpath` is not empty and does not contain a secrets store.

-The `key` parameter is crucial for decrypting the store's internal keys.
-It's recommended to derive this key securely, for example, using a key derivation function like PBKDF2 from a user-provided password.
+The `password` parameter is crucial for decrypting the store's internal keys.
+This password should *not* be saved with the secrets store, as that would defeat the purpose of encrypting the data.

-### Suggestions
+If `password` is nil, and a new store will be created, a random key will be created and it will attempt to use TPM2.0 to seal that key, and save the sealed key with the store in a file called `sealedkey` in the `.secretskeys` directory.
+If `password` is nil and this opens an existing store, it will look for the `sealedkey` file and attempt to unseal it with TPM2.0.
+If that does not work, an error will be returned.

-TODO: Add detailed instructions for possible secure "unit" keys.
+### Zeroization

 Never put sensitive data in a string, always use a byte slice.
 Byte slices can be zeroed when the data is no longer needed, but strings